a-mango/HEIG-VD-templates-typst/README.md

 ## Contributing

-Issues, requests for improvements and PRs to the project are welcome.
+Issues, requests for improvements and PRs are welcome.